LoganMarrone/RustAltLangProject/README.md

 # Questions
 ### Which programming language and version did you pick?
+I chose the Language Rust and the version I picked is 1.77.2
 ### Why did you pick this programming language?
+I have always wondered about Rust and, given this opportunity, I decided to push myself to learn a completely new language rather than try and seek a language I have already dabbled in.
 ### How your programming language chosen handles: object-oriented programming, file ingestion, conditional statements, assignment statements, loops, subprograms (functions/methods), unit testing and exception handling.
 If one or more of these are not supported by your programming language, indicate it as so.

 ### List out 3 libraries you used from your programming language (if applicable) and explain what they are, why you chose them and what you used them for.
+Due to the fact that Rust is an alternative to C++ it utilizes the STD library as well which allows for easy usage in regards to opening files.
 # Answer the following questions (and provide a corresponding screen showing output answering them):
 ### What company (oem) has the highest average weight of the phone body?